01-edu/public/subjects/ascii-fs.en.md

 ### Objectives

-You must follow the same [instructions](https://github.com/01-edu/public/ascii-art.en.md) as the first subject but the second argument must be the name of the template.
+You must follow the same [instructions](https://github.com/01-edu/public/ascii-art.en.md) as in the first subject but the second argument must be the name of the template.

 This project will help you learn about :